Baldev8910/Heatmap-Calendar--With-Seasons-/README.md

 You can control the intensity using const SNOWFLAKE_COUNT.
 For best performance and a distraction-free experience, keeping it **around 5 is recommended** (I personally use 5 too).
 The amount used in the video and GIF is 10.

+If you want to just add the snowflakes to your note, you can copy the code from `// Snow Animation` to `document.body.appendChild(snowContainer);` and then paste it above `// Calendar Configuation`.
+This way you keep your existing customization and activities.

 Just paste the entire `xmas25.js` in your note and switch the note to `Reading view` for quick setup.

 If the GIF feels laggy, you can check the higher-quality xmas25.mp4 in the preview folder.